Ethiopia region arrests 503 on feared violence at weekend festival | Law-Order

 In the violence following the musician's killing in June, at least 166 people were killed.
 More than 9,000 people were arrested, including some politicians from Oromiya, Ethiopia's most populous province and the home of the murdered singer.
 Long-suppressed frustrations frequently explode into ethnic violence.

 Last year's Irreecha festival in Addis Ababa was held peacefully amid tight security.
-But in 2016, a stampede, triggered by a clash between police and protesters, at the capital's celebrations left more than 50 dead.
+But in 2016, a stampede, triggered by a clash between police and protesters during celebrations in Bishoftu, south of the capital, left more than 50 dead.
 Ethiopia, Africa's second most populous nation, is one of the continent's fastest growing economies and is due to hold elections next year.

 Decades of frustration over government repression and democratic reforms by Prime Minister Abiy Ahmed, who took office in April 2018, have emboldened regional power-brokers keen to challenge the ruling party.
 Abiy won the 2019 Nobel Peace Prize for his peacemaking, which ended two decades of hostility with neighbouring Eritrea.